Founder – Esmond Lando, Q.C.

 In 1994 the clubhouse was renovated from 6,296 sq. ft to 8,872 sq. ft. with a 3,456 sq. ft. outside patio.
 The renovation updated the Golf Shop and the Coffee Shop, increased the size of the Banquet room, which now has the capability of holding up to 150 people and increased the size of the kitchen facilities.

-Today, the 6,700 yard Championship lay out with it's pleasant blend of trees, water hazards and bunkers is regarded as a good test of golf.
+Today, the 6,700 yard Championship lay out with it’s pleasant blend of trees, water hazards and bunkers is regarded as a good test of golf.
 Over the years the club has garnered a reputation of having excellent greens and offering the core golfer good value in golf and clubhouse amenities.
 It also has the longest par 5 in B.C. measuring 630 yards from the blue tees.
+In April 2015, REVS Entertainment Group acquired Surrey Golf Club.
+REVS is committed to continuing the tradition of providing great value by investing in the property and making Surrey Golf Club the best value for golf in Metro Vancouver.

 Willows Nine at Surrey Golf Club